jdmansour/gen-crawler-ui/README.md

     docker compose up metadataapi --build

-For development, you can run in a special mode that mounts the source into the container, and watches for changes (for now only the metadataapi app):
+For development, you can run in a special mode that mounts the source into the container, and watches for changes (works for the metadataapi and web apps):

     docker compose -f docker-compose.yml -f docker-compose.dev.yml up --build metadataapi

+If you want to change the React code and have live reloading, you can do the following:

+    DJANGO_VITE_DEV_MODE=true docker compose -f docker-compose.yml -f docker-compose.dev.yml up --build web

+and in a separate window start the Vite server (`cd frontend; npm run dev`, see below).

 ### Manual setup